 Electron paramagnetic resonance (EPR) is a powerful spectroscopy method that allows for the identification of paramagnetic species and quantification of their interactions with their environment.

-Due to the weak spin-microwave coupling, conventional EPR spectroscopy has a low sensitivity, which limits its use to samples of macroscopic size.
-Recent experiments have demonstrated that superconducting quantum circuits have the potential to drastically enhance spin detection sensitivity, down to the detection of approximately 10 spins within 5 fL.
+Because of the weak spin-microwave coupling, conventional EPR spectroscopy has a low sensitivity, which limits its use to samples of macroscopic size.
+Recent experiments have demonstrated that superconducting quantum circuits have the potential to drastically enhance spin detection sensitivity down to the detection of approximately 10 spins within 5 fL.

-However, these demonstrations have so far been conducted using well-known model spin systems and in restrictive conditions, including:
+However, these demonstrations have so far been conducted using well-known model spin systems and under restrictive conditions, including:

 - Very narrow spin and detector linewidths